 How FedEx LTD Works

-FedEx provides Long-Term Disability (LTD) insurance to pilots as specified in the CBA.
-This benefit is designed to replace a portion of your income if you become unable to work for an extended period.
+FedEx provides Long-Term Disability (LTD) insurance to pilots under CBA Section 27.J.
+It replaces a portion of your income when you can no longer work as a pilot for an extended period.

 The Basics